atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 _In Progress_

-This has been the traditional approach, more due to database and product limitations than being the ideal way to do things.
-Database storage and compute resources used to be very constrained but now these resources are cheap.
-Products used to require advanced skills to analyze data, now there are drag and drop interfaces to find insights.
+This has been the traditional approach, more due to database and product limitations than because it's the ideal way to do things.
+Database storage and compute resources used to be very constrained, but now these resources are cheap.
+Products used to require advanced skills to analyze data, but now there are drag and drop interfaces to find insights.

-So with these changes in mind let's review the current set of pros and cons for centralized data access.
+With these changes in mind, let's review the current set of pros and cons for centralized data access.

 Pros